 - Register for EHCs online and register to notify imports through IPAFFS.

-- Understand customs procedures.
+- Understand the many customs procedures.

-- Follow the procedures that will apply to your trade as outlined in the government’s latest Border Operating Model
+- Follow the procedures that will apply to your trade as outlined in the government’s latest Border Operating Model.

 - Ensure your Incoterms (International Commercial Terms) outlining delivery and shipping responsibilities are correct and up to date.